(All fields required)

 Burkhardt MC, Beck AF, Conway PH, Kahn RS, Klein MD.
 Enhancing Accurate Identification of Food Insecurity Using Quality Improvement Techniques.
 Pediatrics.
 2012 Feb;129(2):e504-10.

-Daniel J. McLinden, EdD Senior Director, Learning and Development Department
+Daniel J. McLinden, EdD Senior Director, Education and Learning Department

 is an educational psychologist; his research focuses on structured conceptualization of interventions through multivariate concept mapping, social network analysis to evaluate intervention effects, economic analysis to evaluate investments in human capital development, measurement of sentiments through Rasch models, and the design of learning networks based on open innovation and collaboration principles.